Sakeen07/Chess-Game/README.md

 # Chess-Game
-A classic chess game to be play with both Ai or with another person
+A classic chess game to be play between two persons